UPCOMING EVENTS

 Board members serve in a volunteer capacity.
 As such, the following benefits are provided to Board members in thanks and recognition for their service to the Organization, and in thanks to their respective agencies for allowing them the time and resources necessary to serve.
 These benefits apply during the time of service only, unless otherwise specified, and are dependent upon the availability of Association funds to cover the expenses.

-• Waiving of membership dues (including dues for any joint associations for which dues have been combined).
+• Waiving of membership dues (including dues for any affiliated associations, if the officer chooses joint membership).

 • Waiving of training fees for any Association-led training.